 As I said, from as far back as I can remember I was told my name was Joni Guerin and one day I might go back to my mom in Musqueam.
 For years I looked out the window wondering why my mom gave me up.
-And I

-1 asked myself the same question a billion times, what does 2 it mean to be an Indian, and I was fortunate, my foster 3 parents made effort to teach me what they could.
+And I asked myself the same question a billion times, what does it mean to be an Indian, and I was fortunate, my foster parents made effort to teach me what they could.

-4 Dad had grown up in North Battleford and most of his friends were Cree.
-I'm sure dad was mistaken 5 as Cree many times.
-He was born in Belgium, had dark skin, 6 with jet black hair, and had arrived in North Battleford as 7 an immigrant family when he was two years old.
-I don't 8 think he was treated well at school.
-His father was a 9 10 horticulturalist and got a job as the gardener for the North Battleford Saskatchewan Psychiatric Hospital so they 11 lived on the hospital grounds.
-So dad grew up surrounded 12 13 by kids and adults under psychiatric care.
+Dad had grown up in North Battleford and most of his friends were Cree.
+I'm sure dad was mistaken as Cree many times.
+He was born in Belgium, had dark skin, with jet black hair, and had arrived in North Battleford as an immigrant family when he was two years old.
+I don't think he was treated well at school.
+His father was a horticulturalist and got a job as the gardener for the North Battleford Saskatchewan Psychiatric Hospital so they lived on the hospital grounds.
+So dad grew up surrounded by kids and adults under psychiatric care.

 He joined the army and served as a gunner in a tank primarily in Holland and Italy during World War II.

 When he returned to North Battleford he graduated as a psychiatric nurse.
 He was tough as shit.

-Another example, we took camping vacations 18 19 every summer and stopped at every point of interest. Ιf there was anything even remotely connected to Indian 20 Nations dad always took me aside from the other kids and 21 22 would talk to me about the history of the place in depth.
-He would hammer it in my head over and over you have to be 23 very proud you're an Indian.
-I was extremely lucky to have 24 25 him as a dad.
+Another example, we took camping vacations every summer and stopped at every point of interest.
+If there was anything even remotely connected to Indian Nations dad always took me aside from the other kids and would talk to me about the history of the place in depth.
+He would hammer it in my head over and over you have to be very proud you're an Indian.
+I was extremely lucky to have him as a dad.

-Once on a Sunday drive dad drove the family 1 van through Musqueam, both the reserve -- by UVC and the 2 reserve in Ladner.
-He explained this is the Nation where 3 4 you're from.
-He explained these are your people, your family.
-I just remember looking out the window wondering 5 who I was related to.
-I also remember being out on our 6 Ladner reserve and there was a chain link fence around the 7 reserve with a sign on it that said "No trespassing.
-8 9 Trespassers will be prosecuted", but as a child I thought 10 prosecuted meant executed so I was really impressed with how tough Musqueam people were.
-11 My grandmother Gertie Guerin was chief of 12 13 Musqueam and my Uncle Delbert became chief later, which meant that they were often in the newspaper.
-Joyce 14 religiously cut out any article to do with Guerin, any article about Musqueam.
-Every one of those articles went 16 into the family albums because they were my family.
-17
+1 Once on a Sunday drive dad drove the family 2 van through Musqueam, both the reserve by UVC and the 3 reserve in Ladner.
+He explained this is the Nation where 4 you're from.
+He explained these are your people, your 5 family.
+I just remember looking out the window wondering 6 who I was related to.
+I also remember being out on our 7 Ladner reserve and there was a chain link fence around the 8 reserve with a sign on it that said "No trespassing.
+9 Trespassers will be prosecuted", but as a child I thought 10 prosecuted meant executed so I was really impressed with 11 how tough Musqueam people were.
+12 My grandmother Gertie Guerin was chief of

+My grandmother Gertie Guerin was chief of Musqueam and my Uncle Delbert became chief later, which meant that they were often in the newspaper.
+Joyce religiously cut out any article to do with Guerin, any article about Musqueam.
+Every one of those articles went into the family albums because they were my family.

-This is another example of how they tried to 18 19 keep me connected to Musqueam, which I know is so much more than most foster kids get.
+This is another example of how they tried to keep me connected to Musqueam, which I know is so much more than most foster kids get.
 I know this.
-And I'm also 20 cognizant that they were preparing me for a possible 21 22 eventual return to Musqueam, but in my view they went about it in a very thoughtful way.
-23
+And I'm also cognizant that they were preparing me for a possible eventual return to Musqueam, but in my view they went about it in a very thoughtful way.